eschen42/portableIcon/src/README.md

 To build `..\bin\nticont.exe` and `..\bin\nticonx.exe`, copy this directory is to into the corresponding directory in the Icon source tree of Icon 9.5.2 and compile under Cygwin 3.2.0.

-Check back around 14:15 for archive.org captures of these links.

 Note that `..\bin\cygwin1.dll` is a renamed copy of the Cygnal DLL [http://www.kylheku.com/cygnal/cygwin1-3-1-98-64bit.dll](http://www.kylheku.com/cygnal/cygwin1-3-1-98-64bit.dll), which is required for running these executables outside the context of Cygwin.
 This version corresponds to Cygwin 3.2.0's `cygwin1.dll`.
-For more information regarding the "Cygwin Native Application Library", see the project homepage: [http://www.kylheku.com/cygnal/](http://www.kylheku.com/cygnal/).
+For more information regarding the "Cygwin Native Application Library", including an MD5 checksum for the DLL, see an HTTPS capture of the project homepage at: [https://web.archive.org/web/20210811182329/http://www.kylheku.com/cygnal/](https://web.archive.org/web/20210811182329/http://www.kylheku.com/cygnal/).

 # About `.\callcmd.c`